Grace-UnderPressure/waste-analysis-pipeline/README.md

 export GEMINI_API_KEY="your_api_key_here"

 # Or edit config.yaml to add your API key directly
-# Note: Optimized for CPU environments (tested on GCP VM)
+# Note: Designed for CPU environments (tested on GCP VM)
 ```

 ### Basic Usage